quorumcontrol/tupelo-docs/tutorials/notebook.md

 You should see a confirmation that we are saving our writeIdentifier with a PrivateKey and a chainID in the console.
-As long as you see those, everything is on track and we can '.exit' the node repl session.
+As long as you see those, everything is on track and we can run the .exit command in the node repl session.

 Back at the command line we can see a .notebook-identifiers file with our key and chainID in it.